 So if you love a boost of flavor into your spread, I recommend adding chocolate or cinnamon.

-Here are the best 3 recipes to use your homemade spread.
+Here are some of my best recipes to use your homemade spread.

 How to make peanut butter in your food processor in only 5 minutes with only natural ingredients.
-A steps by steps video tutorial and 2 flavored peanut butter recipe: dark chocolate peanut butter and cinnamon peanut butter.
+A step-by-step video tutorial and 2 flavors of peanut butter: dark chocolate peanut butter and cinnamon peanut butter.

 Roast the Raw Peanuts (skin on)